 Go ahead and tilt your mobile the right way (portrait).
 The kool kids don't use landscape...

-The new VCE English syllabus has kicked off its first year in 2016 with current Year 11s as the first cohort.
-The current (and older) VCE English study design is being phased out with 2016 Year 12 students being its last group.
+The new VCE English syllabus has kicked off its first year in 2016.
 Now, I know a lot of us are still grappling to understand the changes, and who knows?
 You might look like this:

 ...an array of bewilderedness, surprise, and perhaps even...excitement?
 Don't worry, we're all in the same boat.
-The new English syllabus IS exciting, especially once we're familiar with all the changes.
-So, have a peek at the infographic below to get a good overview of what we're saying 'hello' and 'farewell' to (you can download the infographic below)!
+The new English syllabus is exciting, especially once we're familiar with all the changes.
+So, have a peek at the infographic below to get a good overview of what we're saying 'hello' and 'farewell' to:

-The following breakdown focuses on Units 3 and 4 of the new English syllabus.
+Ok, now let's look into each of the Areas Of Study (AOS) in detail.
+The following breakdown focuses on Units 3 and 4 of the new English syllabus:

 SAC 1: Write an analytical essay for Text 1 (~800-1000 words).

 SAC 2: Write a creative response + a written explanation (~800-1000 words or, if in the form of an oral presentation ~4-6 minutes).

 What you should aim to do: You will study both books in detail; looking at themes, characters, literary devices, author's intention and more.
 Know that the study of these two texts donot overlap at any point - you study them separately for two separate SACs (see below!).

 Side note: The 'Writing in Context' component from the old syllabus has been semi-integrated into 'Reading and Creating'.
 This is the only part of the new course where you have the opportunity to experiment with your creative writing skills.
 Keep in mind that there will not be a creative component in your VCE English 3/4 exam (I can hear so many sighs of relief)!